Choose Hodges University for Your Certificate Program

 Undergraduate certificates are intended for those enrolled in an Associate or Bachelor’s degree program who wish to concentrate elective choices in a given area.
 These programs allow undergrad students to earn additional credentials, giving them a competitive edge in their field of study.

 If you’re looking to expand your skills, but don’t necessarily want to take an entire professional certificate program, Hodges also offers various non-credit industry-specific certifications that may be a fit.
-(Scroll Down Further)

-Examples of Clock-Hour Certificates
+Examples of Undergraduate Certificates